makanyane/IWTE/documentation/RR_map_mesh_create_feral_map.md

 ![RR_feral_map_in_game](../IWTEgithub_images/RR_feral_map_in_game.jpg)

-*Many thanks to Serious Potato on Discord for research into how the 2d map relates to regions.
+*Many thanks to Suppanut on Discord for research into how the 2d map relates to regions.